| It is important, in the course of a long and challenging undertaking,

 paper's quality, production and availability.
 Here, we update that

 report to reflect where we stand in the year 2000.
+We acknowledge that the environmental paper market offers many

 more ecological advantages than only recycled.
 Now many papers also